marcoswastaken/about-me/README.md

    - Advanced Learning Algorithms
    - Unsupervised Learning, Reccomenders, Rienforcment Learning
 - Independent Practice
+   - Completed coursework and exercises from Jeff Heaton's course at Washington University in St. Louis, [T81 558:Applications of Deep Neural Networks](https://sites.wustl.edu/jeffheaton/t81-558/)
-   - Working with public datasets to practice applying what I've learned
+   - Worked with public datasets to practice applying what I've learned

+Some key concepts and tools I've built some familiarity with include:
+- Tensorflow
+- Keras
+- Pandas
+- Baysian Hyperparameter Optimization

+## SQL

+I have also begun to familiarize myself with SQL tools:
+- Completing the tutorial exercises on [SQLZoo](https://sqlzoo.net/wiki/SQL_Tutorial)
+- Completing SQL exercises on [leetcode](https://leetcode.com/marcoswastaken/)